vendia/blog/pages/industry-supply-chain-visibility.md

           - Prove provenance and value to customers

           - Report ESG metrics investors can trust
-        wrapTheColumnInACard: false
+        wrapTheColumnInACard: true
     intro:
       text: Vendia Share's distributed ledger technology gives you a single, unified view of your end-to-end supply chain for improved communication, collaboration, and verification
-      title: "Learn how to bring trust, compliance, and ease into data sharing with supply chain partners "
+      title: Learn how to bring trust, compliance, and ease into data sharing with supply chain partners in every tier
   - type: Carousel
     slides:
       - text: "### Reduce the need for manual labor with automated data inputs and